 4. Select whether automatic synchronization should be performed daily or hourly.

-• Automatic periodic synchronization is currently only carried out if changes have been made to the original shared data record.
+• Automatic periodic synchronization is currently only carried out if changes have been made to the original common dataset.

-• Hourly synchronization of a shared data set is currently only available to users with an Enterprise subscription.
+• Hourly synchronization of a common dataset is currently only available to users with an Enterprise subscription.

 Force sync of common dataset

-1. Switch from the start page to the Shared data records area.
+1. Switch from the start page to the common datasets area.

-2. Move the mouse over the shared data record that you want to synchronize and click on the three dots on the far right.
+2. Move the mouse over the common dataset that you want to synchronize and click on the three dots on the far right.

 3. Click on Force sync.